SaiSindhuja197/Azure-Arc-enabled-SQL-Server/02-Arc-enabled-SQL-Server-2012.md

     ![](media/sql-server-configration.png)

-      **Note**: SQL Server Configuration Host license type change will take more than 5 mins.
-Please wait at least 5 mins to view new values.
+      **Note**: SQL Server Configuration Host license type change will take more than 5 minutes.
+Please wait at least 5 minutes to view new values.

 1. Once you are in **SQL Server - Azure Arc** blade, click on **Extended Security Updates** under **Settigs** section from left-menu here we can check **Available Security Updates** for SQL Server 2012.